trevortileston-cell/LilyClass/README.md

 ## Testing notes

-Manual acceptance criteria validated via CLI:
+Manual acceptance criteria validated via CLI or web control center:

 1. Uploading a PDF yields JSON + markdown with multiple red flags and a score.
 2. Approving fills the document, resulting in `*.filled.pdf` with either AcroForm data or a prepended cover page if no fields exist.